carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 `.lhs()` to access the first operand and `.rhs()` to access the second operand.

-The operand adaptor class lives in the same namespace as the operation class, and has the name of the operation followed by `OperandAdaptor`.
-A template declaration `OperandAdaptor<>` is provided to look up the operand adaptor for the given operation.
+The operand adaptor class lives in the same namespace as the operation class, and has the name of the operation followed by `Adaptor` as well as an alias `Adaptor` inside the op class.

 Operand adaptors can be used in function templates that also process operations: